grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

 1. In the dialog box that opens, do one of the following:

    - Select one of your existing data sources.
-   - Select one of the Grafana's [built-in special data sources](ref:built-in-special-data-sources).
+   - Select one of the Grafana [built-in special data sources](ref:built-in-special-data-sources).
    - Click **Configure a new data source** to set up a new one (Admins only).

    {{< figure class="float-right"  src="/media/docs/grafana/dashboards/screenshot-data-source-selector-10.0.png" max-width="800px" alt="Select data source modal" >}}